microchip-pic-avr-examples/avr16eb32-bipolar-stepper-motor-drive/4_Dual-Alternate/readme.md

 <br>1 Half-Step = 2 sub-steps
 <br>1 Microstep = 32 sub-steps

 <br>The ```CheckSteps``` function is called by ```Stepper_Move``` function.
-The function is needed to provide variable length delay inverse proportional to the momentary speed of the stepper motor.
+The function is needed to provide variable length delay inversely proportional to the momentary speed of the stepper motor.
 It is using a fractional computation to avoid divisions.
 <br>```time_flag``` is a shared boolean variable which is set by the TCE interrupt, every 50 microseconds.

 <br>Flowchart for the ```CheckSteps``` function